Billy Hatcher: Cincinnati Reds

 Hatcher had a memorable season in 1990 for the Reds when he stole 30 bases during their closely contested 1990 pennant run.
 On August 21, 1990, he tied the major league record against the Cubs with four doubles in one game.
 He ended up leading National League outfielders in fielding percentage (.997) on the season.
 The best hitting performance of Hatcher's career was timely, coming during the 1990 World Series against the Oakland Athletics.
 During the 1990 post-season he hit .519 overall (14-for-27), including a World Series record .750 in the four-game World Series sweep over the heavily favored A's.
 This mark broke a 62-year-old World Series record that was previously held by Babe Ruth (.625 in 1928), though it was achieved with the at-bat totals for only three games, as Hatcher was removed from Game 4 in the 1st inning after being hit on the hand by a Dave Stewart pitch and was taken to the hospital for precautionary x-rays.
 They were negative and he was able to return to the ballpark in time for the victory celebration.
 Hatcher also set records for most consecutive hits in a series (7) and most doubles in a four-game series (4).
 Despite his torrid hitting, Hatcher was not named the Series Most Valuable Player, that going to Reds pitcher José Rijo, who had a nearly perfect series of his own.
-Hatcher finished his career with a .404 postseason batting average in 14 games which included 12 runs, 2 home runs and 6 runs batted in.
+Hatcher was later awarded the 1990 Babe Ruth Award for his performance.
+He finished his career with a .404 postseason batting average in 14 games which included 12 runs, 2 home runs and 6 runs batted in.